Austin Wells

 Austin Kenneth Wells (born July 12, 1999) is an American professional baseball catcher for the New York Yankees of Major League Baseball (MLB).
 He played college baseball for the University of Arizona, and the Yankees selected him in the first round of the 2020 MLB draft.
 Wells made his MLB debut in 2023.
+Born in the United States, he represents the Dominican Republic internationally.

 Early life

 Wells grew up in Las Vegas, Nevada.
-His parents were both athletes at the University of Arizona; his father, Greg, played baseball, and his mother, Michelle, of Dominican descent, was a gymnast.
+His parents were both athletes at the University of Arizona; his father, Greg, of American descent, played baseball, and his mother, Michelle, of Dominican descent, was a gymnast.
 Wells' father grew up in Maxwell, California, a rural rice-farming community.
 He currently farms rice, and his parents (Wells' grandfather and grandmother), Kenny "KC" Wells and Kathy "Cuckoo" Wells, are retired rice farmers.
 Wells' brother Carson played baseball and his brother Mason played lacrosse.

 Amateur career

 Wells attended Bishop Gorman High School, and played catcher for the baseball team.
 As a junior, he was named the Nevada Gatorade Player of the Year and a second team All-American by USA Today and played in the Under Armour All-America Baseball Game after finishing the season with a .500 batting average with eight home runs and 47 runs batted in (RBIs).
 He committed to play college baseball at the University of Arizona during his junior year.

 Wells injured the elbow of his throwing arm during his senior season, requiring surgery.
 He could not catch during his senior year, but played as a designated hitter, limiting the interest he had drawn from Major League Baseball (MLB) teams.
 As a senior, he batted .527 with 20 doubles, six triples and four home runs while scoring 46 runs and batting in 46 runs.
 The New York Yankees selected Wells in the 35th round of the 2018 MLB draft, but he opted not to sign and enrolled at Arizona.

 As a true freshman for the Arizona Wildcats, Wells batted .353 with 73 runs, 15 doubles, seven triples, five home runs, and 60 RBIs and was named the Pac-12 Conference Freshman of the Year.
 Following the end of the season Wells played for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League and was named a league All-Star and was awarded the Robert A. McNeese Outstanding Pro Prospect Award after hitting .308 with seven home runs and 26 RBIs.

 Baseball America and the Collegiate Baseball Newspaper named Wells a second team preseason All-American and National Collegiate Baseball Writers Association named him to their third team.
 Wells also was named to the watchlist for the Golden Spikes Award going into his sophomore season.
 Wells batted .375 with two home runs, 14 RBIs and a 1.116 OPS in 15 games before the season was cut short due to the coronavirus pandemic.